-Chief Atahm School welcomes you to our 13th Annual TPR Summer Institute.
+Chief Atahm School welcomes you to our Annual TPR Summer Institute.
 The summer courses provide an opportunity for language teachers and those working in the field of language revitalization to explore theory and practice.
-Two sessions are offered this year that are designed for new and experienced First Nations language teachers and course developers.
-This year we offer: a 5-day Classic TPR Course and a 5-day TPR Storytelling Course.
-Both of these courses can be taken for 3 credits (3rd year Education course) through Thompson Rivers University.
+Two courses are offered this year that are designed for new and experienced First Nations language teachers and course developers.
+We are offering the introduction to TPR-Storytelling course and a program planning and assessment course in July at our school.
+As well, we are expanding our institute by offering our popular TPR-Storytelling course on Vancouver Island in August in Saanich.

-The Total Physical Response Methodology for second language teaching has been successfully implemented in language classrooms worldwide.
-This action-based methodology quickly develops a core communicative vocabulary for students in a fun, creative way.
-Chief Atahm School has developed an intensive training program to help language teachers build successful language programs through TPR.
+The TPR Storytelling Methodology for second language teaching has been successfully implemented in language classrooms worldwide.
+This action and story-based methodology quickly develops a core communicative vocabulary for students in a fun, creative way.
+Chief Atahm School has developed an intensive training program to help language teachers build successful language programs through TPRS.
 During this institute each participant will be provided with training through lectures, live teacher demonstrations, multimedia, and group activities.

 The introductory course will demonstrate how to teach using the First Nations Language Essentials Level One